Medicine interviews for Ulster University usually start in December and run until February. These are the anticipated date ranges for 2024 entry.

 Ulster University uses the MMI (Multiple Mini Interviews) format for their Medicine interviews.
 There are usually 8 MMI stations, each with a different focus.

-As exceptions, for 2021 and 2022 entry, MMIs were adapted and held online.
-Ulster anticipates that interviews will be held in-person at the Magee campus for 2023 entry.
+Ulster anticipates that interviews will be held in-person at the Magee campus for 2024 entry, although they have not confirmed.

 International applicants should also be prepared to attend an interview.